Generalization in Neural Networks: A Broad Survey: Task Generalization

-An additional area of task generalization in which exciting progress has been made in recent years is in the area of Natural Language Processing (NLP), and in particular, the Bidirectional Encoder Representations from Transformers (BERT) approach for language comprehension introduced by \shortciteA{Devlin2019}.
+An additional area of task generalization in which exciting progress has been made in recent years is the \emph{transformer} architecture introduced and popularized by \cite{Vaswani2017}.
+Transformers build upon the autoencoder architecture for capturing deep features to reduce the dimensionality of complex data, popularized by \cite{Hinton2006a} and \cite{Masci2011}.
+The transformer architecture builds upon this encoding of deep structures by increasing the richness of the relationships among them.
+Like Recurrent Neural Networks (RNNs), transformers operate on sequential data like words in a sentence.
+Importantly, however, the transformer structure's ``self-attention'' mechanism allows for higher levels of connectedness and dependency across elements that are far away from one another than was achieved through RNNs.

+The transformer architecture has proven to be highly effective at improving model performance in a variety of tasks, particularly those related to vision and language. \cite{Chaudhari2021} reviews the architecture and a variety of applications.
+Key innovations in vision are discussed in \cite{Dosovitskiy2020} and a survey by \cite{Khan2022}.

+Transformers' ability to understand relationships among distant elements of a sequence has proven to be critical in the processing of natural language data, in which a word like ``this'' or ``he'' can reference an entity mentioned far earlier or later in a sentence or phrase.
+One highly influential application of transformers in the NLP setting is the Bidirectional Encoder Representations from Transformers (BERT) approach for language comprehension introduced by \cite{Devlin2019}.

 The overall structure of the BERT model is depicted in Figure \ref{fig:bert}.
 Figure \ref{fig:bert-train} illustrates the training process.
 The inputs are pairs of potentially related phrases with some words redacted.
-The features are transformed into vector representations.
+In the example, they are the first two sentences of the Gettysburg Address \citep{Lincoln1863}.
+The features from these sentences are transformed into vector representations.
 For each word, these embeddings capture context by characterizing distributions of words that tend to appear close to that word.
 As ``bidirectional'' in the model name implies, such nearby words are identified through forward and backward traversal of the phrase and consequently include words appearing both before and after the word being described.
-The embeddings are subsequently fed as inputs into two classifiers: one to determine the identity of the redacted words and one to determine if the phrases appear one after the other in a document.
+The embeddings are subsequently fed as inputs into two classifiers.
+The first determines the identity of the masked words.
+The second determines if the two sentences are related in the sense of occurring one after the other in a text.
 The entire process is trained simultaneously.